 We regularly reclassify cases based on our ongoing research.
 We include only confirmed cases in the statistical analyses in our database.

 In 2003, CPJ began documenting the deaths of media support workers, in recognition of the vital role these individuals play in newsgathering.
-These workers include translators, drivers, fixers, and administrative workers.
+These workers include translators, drivers, fixers, security guards, and administrative workers.
 CPJ lists only media workers whose death is confirmed as work-related.
 These cases are not included in CPJ's statistical analysis of journalists' deaths.

 Type of Death: CPJ further categorizes each death of a journalist in which the motive is confirmed as related to their work.
 The categories are: